Physical Therapy Doctorate (DPTR)

 Typically Offered: Fall.

 This course presents the foundation of motor learning and control as it applies to optimal movement across the lifespan.
-Emphasis is on variables related to task composition, the environment and augmented information that enhance practice of motor skills.
+Emphasis is on variables related to the individual task composition, the environment and augmented information that enhance practice of motor skills.
 These principles are applied to physical therapist practice.

 Typically Offered: Fall.